Resistance profile to antimicrobial agents of Staphylococcus aureus and Enterococcus faecalis isolated in the Kyrgyz Republic

 Abstract

-AIM: Conducting epidemiological monitoring of antibiotic-resistant bacteria isolated from food products in the Kyrgyz Republic by analyzing their phenotypic and genotypic susceptibility profiles.
+AIM: The study aimed to conduct epidemiological monitoring of antibiotic-resistant bacteria isolated from food products in the Kyrgyz Republic through the study of their phenotypic and genotypic susceptibility profiles.

-CONCLUSION: Studies conducted in the Kyrgyz Republic confirm the need to monitor the spread of AMR pathogens through the food chain.
+CONCLUSION: The studies conducted in the Kyrgyz Republic confirm the need for monitoring the spread of antimicrobial resistance in pathogens through the food chain.

 Full Text